tfelix/bestia-docs/content/docs/server/ai.md

 ---
 # Artificial Intelligence

-The Bestia AI should be very modularized, its designgoals should allow the Bestia AI to:
+The Bestia AI should be very modularized, its design goals should allow the Bestia AI to:

 * Perform long term planning
 * Sense enemies
-* Give the impression of self improving and learning
+* Give the impression of self-improving and learning
 * Player should be able to express some level of control over the AI of his controlled Bestia

-In order to archive that goal the AI is seperated into three different parts:
+To archive that goal the AI is separated into three different parts:

 1. Sensing
 2. Behavior
 3. Action Planning

-In the sensing part the knowledge of an Agent is updated for example data is written to its blackboard.
+In the sensing part, the knowledge of an Agent is updated for example data is written to its blackboard.
-Its seperate from the other modules in order to be able to update it independently as for example running actions must read the current data and if possible interrept their execution to trigger a new behavior planning.
+It's separate from the other modules to be able to update it independently as for example running actions must read the current data and if possible interrupt their execution to trigger a new behavior planning.

 The behavior uses different techniques like a behavior tree or a finite state machine in order to define the next possible actions.

+{{< mermaid >}}
+graph LR
+    A[Sensing] -->|Update blackboards| B[Behavior]
+    B -->|Create execution plan| C[Action Planning]
+{{< /mermaid >}}

 After the set of actions are determined by the knowledge of an agent the action planer is invoked in order to plan a set of tasks in order to fulfill the action.
 These tasks are then executed until they fail or get interrupted by an